-Baron Vanilla Management is outlaying a speculated c$60 million for four assets earmarked for two trusts.
+Baron Vanilla Management is outlaying $49.45 million for four assets earmarked for two trusts.

 In the biggest deal, the manager – a joint venture between Baron Property Group and Vanilla Property Investments – has picked up the Lifestyle Zone Clarkson shopping centre, north of Perth.

-On 3.24 hectares and with 14,004 square metres of lettable area and 458 car parks, the convenience retail complex at 61 Key Largo Drive is speculated to be trading for more than $45m.
+On 3.24 hectares and with 14,004 square metres of lettable area and 458 car parks, the convenience retail complex at 61 Key Largo Drive is trading for $35.5m.

 BVM intends to launch its third property syndicate – the BV Lifestyle Zone Trust – to hold it; the fund is promising an eight per cent annual cash return.